nicljr/LeopardOrbital/README.md

 ## Motivation

 As students, we often find ourselves struggling to main our focus.
 Adopting study and productivity methods such as the Pomodoro technique can be cumbersome, having to change our timers from 25 minutes to 5 minutes then back to 25 minutes.
-After hors of studying, we might also lose track of how many cycles we have completed, potentially missing a longer break.
+After hours of studying, we might also lose track of how many cycles we have completed, potentially missing a longer break.

 Furthermore, students have busy schedules, having to keep track of different deadlines and assignments across their multiple modules.
 Additionally, some students also pursue external activities, interests and projects, contributing to their workload.